Thermoresponsivity of poly(N-isopropylacrylamide) microgels in water-trehalose solution and its relation to protein behavior: Results and Discussion

 To further investigate the trehalose arrangement, we looked for trehalose molecules bound to hydrophilic groups of the polymer.
 On average, only one out of ten PNIPAM residues forms HBs with trehalose, irrespective of temperature (Fig. \ref{fig:PN_wat}a).
-The extent of this interaction is negligible compared to that of the polymer with water, as discussed below.
+The extent of this interaction is negligible compared to that of the polymer with water, providing support to the assumptions made in the RS analysis of sec. \ref{RS}.
 However, since the size of a trehalose molecule is about three or four times that of a PNIPAM residue, the binding or the proximity of even very few molecules helps the polymer chain to adopt more extended conformations than in pure water, explaining a slightly larger size both in the coil and globule state.
-This situation is visually displayed in Fig. \ref{fig:PN_wat}b, showing representative configurations of the simulated chain in the two solvents, along with the water and trehalose molecules in the first solvation shell (see Methods and Figs. S9, S10).
-Although the presence of trehalose in the PNIPAM surrounding induces more extended conformations, Fig. \ref{fig:PN_wat}c shows that this makes no difference for the number of intra-PNIPAM HBs in the coil and collapsed chain.
+This situation is visually displayed in Fig. \ref{fig:PN_wat}d, showing representative configurations of the simulated chain in the two solvents, along with the water and trehalose molecules in the first solvation shell (see Methods and Figs. S9, S10).
+Although the presence of trehalose in the PNIPAM surrounding induces more extended conformations, Fig. \ref{fig:PN_wat}b shows that this makes no difference for the number of intra-PNIPAM HBs in the coil and collapsed chain.
 Moreover, the increase of intramolecular bonds across the conformational transition is in agreement with the behavior observed in the RS experiments (see Fig. \ref{fig:fit_Am}b), though the fraction of bonds obtained in the simulations is lower than that obtained experimentally.
 As noted in sec. \ref{RS}, such discrepancy can be ascribed to the much higher polymer concentration of the experimental samples and to the network architecture of microgels, both of which making contacts between amide groups more likely.